leverh/react-bookhub-app/README.md

   ```

 ### 2. **Setting Up the Procfile**:
-  - Heroku requires a `Procfile` (with no file extension) to understand how to run your project.
+  - Heroku requires a `Procfile` (with no file extension) to understand how to run the project.
 Create one and ensure the naming is accurate.
   - Populate the `Procfile` with:

   ```